Jeffrey Holland (actor)

-Jeffrey Holland (born Jeffrey Michael Parkes, 17 July 1946) is a British actor from Walsall, England, who is well known for roles in television sitcoms, playing comic Spike Dixon at the 'Maplin's holiday camp' in Hi-de-Hi!, as well as BBC Radio comedy, including Week Ending.
+Jeffrey Michael Parkes (born 17 July 1946), known professionally by his stage name, Jeffrey Holland, is a British actor from Walsall, England.
+He is well known for roles in television sitcoms, playing comic Spike Dixon at the 'Maplin's holiday camp' in Hi-de-Hi!, as well as BBC Radio comedy, including Week Ending.
 He also played leading roles in the sitcoms You Rang, M'Lord? and Oh, Doctor Beeching!.
 Holland was a major part of the David Croft repertoire.

 Early life

 Born in Walsall, he was educated at Queen Mary's Grammar School, Walsall.
 Holland joined an amateur theatre company and soon found that he had a talent for comedy, but despite this he could not pursue a career in comedy until after he left home.
 He has said that "my father died when I was 14, so right after leaving school at 16 I secured a job to earn money to help my mother.
 I worked at a wine merchant's and an office in Walsall, where I was brought up".

 After leaving home Holland trained at Birmingham School of Speech Training and Dramatic Art and became a professional actor.
+On joining the actors' union, Equity, he was forced to adopt a stage name as another actor with a similar name to his was already registered.
+He chose the surname 'Holland' as it had been his grandmother's maiden name.
 His first stage appearance was at the Alexandra Theatre in 1967, in No Fear or Favour, a play by Henry Cecil Leon.

 Holland first appeared on television in Crossroads, but this was in a non-speaking role.
 His first speaking role came in an episode of Dixon of Dock Green in 1974.
 He has described Jack Warner, who played Dixon, as "a perfect gentleman".